 The placement is also a bit awkward.
 Once your laptop is in the sleeve, it prevents the bag from bulging as much as usual.
 This causes you to lose a small amount of valuable space.

-It is also worth noting that some travellers have actually broken their iPads or tablets by trying to use the laptop sleeve.
-These thinner devices to do not stand up well to a full pack bulging against them.
-I have spoken to a few people who didn’t consider this and as a result, ended up bending or even cracking their devices by overfilling the backpack.
+It is also worth noting that some travellers have actually broken iPads or tablets by trying to use the laptop sleeve.
+These thinner devices do not stand up well to a full pack bulging against them.
+I have spoken to a few people who didn’t consider this and as a result, ended up bending or even cracking their devices by overfilling the backpack!

 No hip belt or shoulder pocket

 I am a big proponent of having either a hip belt or shoulder strap pocket on backpacks.
 There are always times when you just want to grab your headphones, painkillers, or a couple of coins without having to dig through your pack.